 top of page

 Recently, a blast from the past found its way into my inbox — a Facebook message from a long-lost neighbor, Adam, whom I hadn't heard from in roughly four decades.
-His reminiscence took me back to the days when I used to take him bushwalking, a sweet memory from around 40 to 45 years ago, captured in a photo of me with a blind snake.
-Little did I know then that this early experience would pave the way for my journey into tour guiding today.
+His reminiscence took me back to the days when I used to take him bushwalking as a child, a sweet memory from around 40 to 45 years ago, captured in a photo of me with a blind snake.

 Growing up, my childhood was a tapestry woven with adventures in the bush.
 It was a boundless playground, ripe for exploration with friends.
-Amongst the towering trees, hidden caves, and babbling creeks, we'd while away the hours, catching eels and turtles, and uncovering a menagerie of creatures lurking beneath sandstone rocks.
+Amongst the towering trees, hidden caves, and babbling creeks, we'd while away the hours, catching eels and

-Ah, the blind snake—a harmless creature more akin to a worm than its namesake.
+Ah, the blind snake — a harmless creature more akin to a worm than its namesake.
 I recall their faint odor of prawns when disturbed, as they nestled beneath the rocks we'd eagerly overturn.
-Alongside them, the eels lurking in the creeks were a different story—formidable creatures with mouths adorned with hooks, proving a challenge for even the most daring of us.
+Alongside them, the eels lurking in the creeks were a different story — formidable creatures with mouths adorned with hooks, proving a challenge for even the most daring of us.

 Amidst these escapades, my love for art blossomed.
 From a tender age, I was drawn to the world of creativity, winning local art competitions and even seeing my drawings featured on early morning kids' shows.

-Inspired by the wanderlust tales of an adventurous Canadian backpacker and fueled by the pages of "The Art of the Spud," I embarked on a year-long hitchhiking journey around Australia—a transformative adventure that left an indelible mark on my soul.
+Inspired by the wanderlust tales of an adventurous Canadian backpacker I'd met, and fueled by the pages of The Eye of the Spud, I embarked on a year-long hitchhiking journey around Australia — a transformative adventure that left an indelible mark on my soul.

 Upon returning to Sydney, I delved into careers in design, animation, and eventually, video production.
-Yet, amidst the glitz and glamour of the industry, I found solace in sharing the joys of the bush with my children and scouting groups—a respite from the stresses of the corporate world.
+Yet, amidst the glitz and glamour of the industry, I found solace in sharing the joys of the bush with my children and scouting groups — a respite from the stresses of the corporate world.

 Last year, I bid farewell to full-time video production work, disillusioned by the industry's cutthroat nature and dwindling rewards.
 Instead, I found myself drawn back to my roots, leading bushwalking tours and sharing the wonders of Sydney's natural landscape with guests from around the globe.

-In a way, it feels like I'm repaying a debt to the countless strangers who once extended a helping hand during my hitchhiking days—a full-circle journey back to where it all began, 40 years ago.
+In a way, it feels like I'm repaying a debt to the countless strangers who once extended a helping hand during my hitchhiking days — a full-circle journey back to where it all began, 40 years ago.

 Koala close-up